Your Ultimate Guide

 Reed college in Portland, Oregon, has a language center and they have put online a fine resources page that even includes films to search on Netflix!
 Some of their resources can only be found internally, but others are available all over the web.
 A special mention for having thought of giving some typing tips including accents and what a French keyboard looks like.

 French Entrée is a site dedicated to helping expat families live and work in France.
-Their learning French page is a series of articles there to help learn French for specific situations such as ordering coffee or going to a hotel.
+Their learning French page is a series of articles there for specific situations such as ordering coffee or going to a hotel.
 My favourite is the one about how to text in French!

 Thot Cursus is a Canadian site primarily set up for teachers (in all sorts of subjects) and languages features heavily.
 There are a lot of resources to be found, but here specifically is a list that points to French learning sites via podcast.